 Using the search bar and being careful not to change the product group from Industrial & Scientific for this example, put the actual item you're looking for in the search bar and click on the magnifying glass on the right.
 Any product that you find in this section is likely to be in stock, or available to order with a delivery in days rather than months, as suppliers can still send stock to Amazon's warehouses.
 This can be super useful for face masks, safety spec's and filters as well if you're a woodworker or use hazardous materials and can't find them elsewhere at the moment.

 So what else does Amazon consider essential?

 We've put links below to all the areas where we have found essential items that Amazon has pledged to replenish stocks as quickly as possible.
-We found eco & hypoallergenic laundry detergent & moisturizer under baby stuff, these great laundry detergent strips here and here, wipes under Baby Products and in Health & Household, we found a few sanitizers and priority products in personal-care appliances that made some of the team chuckle.
+We found eco & hypoallergenic laundry detergent & moisturizer under baby stuff, these great laundry detergent strips here and here, (and that we tested and reviewed Tru Earth laundry strips here) wipes under Baby Products and in Health & Household, we found a few sanitizers and priority products in personal-care appliances that made some of the team chuckle.

 Last but not least, Beauty & Personal Care showed up a few surprise items including makeup wipes with alcohol which would probably be better than nothing if you have to make essential journeys which involve touching things.
 But - we're not saying this makes anything safe, because who knows, right?

 One thing we'd struggled to find locally online was pet food - thankfully Amazon is also looking after that area.
 But here's a little known fact: did you know there are around 7000 dogs around Amazon headquarters that folks are actually encouraged to bring to work?
 We discovered this while in Seattle recently at the USGBC LEED Net Zero training... we sure loved that!